eelcodijkstra/pjs0/_lessons/les9.md

 ---

-## Programmeren in JavaScript - Les 9
+## Programmeren in JavaScript - Les 9: Arrays

 Dit is de negende les in Programmeren in Javascript.
 Naast deze tutorials is er een uitleg via XXX.